xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 xf86-input-keyboard driver.
 Note that in all current keymaps there’s a constant offset of 8 (for historical reasons).

-Note that contrary to xkbcommon, the X11 protocol supports keycodes only up to `255`.
+Note that contrary to libxkbcommon, the X11 protocol supports keycodes only up to `255`.
 Therefore, when interfacing with X11, keymaps and applications using keycodes beyond `255` should expect warnings.